Bernstein-Kouchnirenko-Khovanskii with a symmetry: Connectivity and singularities of symmetric curves: the proofs

 From (1) and (2), we deduce that the set on the left has a codimension 2 component and is contained in the middle set, which is irreducible and of codimension 2.
 Thus the two sets are equal: if a generic symmetric curve has a proper component with a toric span $G$, then all of its proper components have toric span $G$. $\square$

-\begin{rem} Notice how this reasoning fails if we try to extend it to diagonal components: in order to do so, we should substitute the set $\{m^d\ne 1\}$ with the whole torus $T$, but then the projection of the middle set to $T$ would have fibers of codimension 2 over $\{m^d\ne 1\}$ and codimension 1 over $\{m^d= 1\}$, failing to be a vector bundle. \end{rem}
+\begin{rem} Notice how this reasoning fails if we try to extend it to diagonal components: in order to do so, we should substitute the set $\{m^d\ne 1\}$ with the whole torus $T$.
+In this case, looking at the dispaly formula in the proof, the projection of the middle set to $T$ would have fibers of codimension 2 over $\{m^d\ne 1\}$ and codimension 1 over $\{m^d= 1\}$, failing to be a vector bundle. \end{rem}

 {\it Proof of part 2.} Similarly to part 1, for a given diagonal component $H\subset\{m^d=1\}$, integer $k\in\Z$ and $f\in\C^A$, let $k_f$ be the union of all irreducible components of the symmetric curve $\{f(x)=f(I(x))=0\}$ intersecting $H$ at $k$ points, and let $k_A$ be the closure of the union $\bigcup_{f\in\C^A} \{f\}\times k_f$ in the product $\C^A\times\{m^d\ne 1\}$.
 Consider the inclusions: